-What questions are on the Stakeholder Survey?
+What questions are on the Stakeholder Assessment?

-For the TeamHealth assessment, Stakeholders will not take the same survey as the rest of the team.
+For the TeamHealth assessment, Stakeholders will not take the same assessment as the rest of the team.
 In this assessment, the Stakeholder will answer one question on their confidence in the team, which will show on the radar results under Stakeholder Confidence and one question to determine the NPS score they give the team.
 They can also provide their own written thoughts on the team's top strengths, growth opportunities and impediments.
 Stakeholder results may show in orange or red, if that feature is enabled for your company.

 NPS (Net Promoter Score) is an index ranging from -100 to 100 that measures the willingness of the stakeholder to recommend a team to others.
 Learn more in our What does NPS mean and how is it calculated article.